 Get the “Working with” books

-“Working with Americans: Tips for Danes” and “Working with Danes: Tips for Americans” are entertaining, easy-to-read collection of practical tips for Danes who want to work better with their American colleagues, customers, and suppliers.
-The book costs DK125 on Amazon, Saxo, or from our webshop.
+“Working with Americans: Tips for Danes” and “Working with Danes: Tips for Americans” are entertaining, easy-to-read collections of practical tips for Danes and Americans who want to work better together.
+The books cost DK150 on Amazon, Saxo, or from our webshop.
 Bulk purchase discounts available – or consider our fun flip book that includes both books.

 Hear Kay’s tips on working better with Americans while you drive, work out, or tidy up the house with our “Working with Americans” audiobook, which has a running time of 2 hours.
 Kay reads the text herself.
-You can get the book free with a trial subscription to Amazon’s Audible service.
+You can hear the book free on Mofibo or with a trial subscription to Amazon’s Audible service.